markstringer-dti/markstringer-dti.github.io/dti.md

 ## References

-Impro for Storytellers - Keith Johnstone
+Keith Johnstone.
+Impro for Storytellers.

-Impro: Improvisation and the Theatre - Keith Johnstone The Psychology of Military Incompetence -  Norman F. Dixon.
+Keith Johnston.
+Impro: Improvisation and the Theatre.

+Norman F. Dixon.
+The Psychology of Military Incompetence.

-Death March  - Edward Yourdon
+Edward Yourdon.
+Death March

+Robert B. Cialdini.
+Influence: The Psychology of Persuasion.

+Robert Dilts.
+Sleight of Mouth.